Qianzhuang: Republic of China

 A zhuangpiao of 10 tiao issued by the Gong Xian Fu during the Republic of China era.

 The Wuchang Uprising of 1911 occurred right next to Hankou, but despite China transitioning from a monarchy into a republic, the newly formed Chinese republic inherited its passé dynasty with fairly limited changes.
 Very little improvements came to the monetary market of Hankou and the qianzhuang would remain to be de facto unregulated businesses.
 The status quo would remain largely the same during the early Republican years, but the system based on social ties started experiencing more dynamic changes.

 By February of the year 1912 only 24 qianzhuang remained in business in Shanghai.

 In Hankou the qianzhuang were divided into four cliques which were based on their owner's native place or county of origins, these social ties in Chinese culture were linked together in a vague concept known as "Tongxiang" (which could be translated as "hometown-folk").
 This division was seen as a source of both market stability and cohesiveness, in the city of Hankou they were known as "Bang" and had a suffix attached referring to their place of origin.
-If a qianzhuang is facing a broken capital chain, with poor liquidity, or risks becoming stuck in a debt crisis, shareholders will take unlimited risk responsibility to ensure the interests of creditors with all their capital strength outside of the concerned qianzhuang.
-In fact, when necessary, many shareholders can also use their own commercial credit to mobilise capital from the clique or their social network to maintain the credit to keep their business afloat.

-The "Bang" of Hankou during the early Republican era included: